Gin549/DsLabProejct/doc/text.md

 - we trained the model on all the dataset at the end
 ## Discussion
 We have shown that our approach performs better tha the other regressors that we have seen during the course.
+%TODO: I think the phrase above should be removed.
+Reading the report it seems that we have considered only the RT, ET, and VR not others.
+Also we haven't made the tuning on them and maybe the SVR trained on all the dateset with the right tuning could work better than this.
+%TODO: say if the performance of the regressors is similar or if one if better for this problem.
+Say if it could be predicted by the characteristics of the model.
+If the voting regressors works better say that it confirms that it combines the best from the two models
-Fig. A permit us to show also that the position near the metal bar of the pads were the ones that were harder to predict, in those position we can see that the error is bigger if compared to others not so close to the pads.
+Figure A permit us to show also that the position near the metal bar of the pads were the ones that were harder to predict, in those position we can see that the error is bigger if compared to others not so close to the pads.
 To seek a solution that improves the proposed one it is possibile to expand the grid search with more values for the attributes we selected and also to add more attributes.
+%TODO: name which attributes could also be considered.
+Maybe it is better to say that more configurations for our attributes could be tested.
+Otherwise it seems that we forgot something
 Different and improved results can be found trying different technique that we did not use, for example techniques used in veichle perception and localisation, it is a different field of study but it is still a spatial resolution problem, paper [4] shows Different approaches that have been used in this field in the past years
+%TODO: I would stay general and say that physical considerations about the particles could help improve the feature extraction

+%TODO: conclude saying that we are satisfied with our results comparing them to the baseline

 - what can be done more(use NN) do more gridsearccv tests(explain the time limit)
 - what went well